-(updated 19 July 2018 – and, thanks to Minji Lee of Rice University, subsequently available in Korean here)
+(updated 20 September 2019 – and, thanks to Minji Lee of Rice University, a previous edit is available in Korean here)

 In The Sun’s story, published on 17 July 2018, about a papyrus fragment now in Basel being identified as a medical text concerning ‘hysterical suffocation’, an information box states: ‘Galen’s belief was very similar to that of Hippocrates, “The Father of Medicine”, who was the first to coin the term “hysteria”.’
 No, no, a thousand times no. Hippocrates didn’t ‘coin the term hysteria’.
 The word does not exist in ancient Greek.
 Sure, one of the words for ‘womb’ – just one of them – was hystera and clearly when the word ‘hysteria’ was invented it was a reference to the womb as the supposed origin of the condition.
 But that word wasn’t invented by Hippocrates, or any other ancient Greek.
 And while we’re at it, ‘Galen’s belief’ about – not ‘hysteria’, but something they called ‘hysterical suffocation’ in which the womb was exerting heat and pressure elsewhere in the body – was rather different from what the writers of the Hippocratic corpus had.